dnywh/cuckoo-clock/README.md

    /home/pi/cuckoo-clock/button_runner.sh
    ```

+Hopefully, after pressing your button, you can hear a bird chirp!

 The button handler will automatically start on boot and log to `/home/pi/logs/button.log`.

-Currently, only the first button (A) is active and will play the sound of the currently displayed bird when pressed.
+The `button.py` file assumes you’re using GPIO pin 5.
+If you want to use the built-in Inky button(s), check out the `simulator/inky_buttons.py` file.

 ### Bird checks

 After looking up which bird is currently active, Cuckoo Clock will check to see if that bird happens to already be rendered to the e-ink display.
-If it is, it'll skip the update.
-This helps unnecessary screen re-renders, which is especially important here given the short lifespan of e-ink displays.
+If it is, it’ll skip the update.
+This helps unnecessary screen re-renders, which is important given the short lifespan of e-ink displays.

-I've set up `display_state.json` ahead of time to show you how this is structured.
+I’ve set up `display_state.json` ahead of time to show you how this is structured.
 It assumes the `red-wattlebird` is currently active.
 Simply delete this file if you want to start afresh.
 Otherwise it will quietly be overriden as the clock goes through various birds.

 ## Installation